World Blood Cancer Day

 About blood cancer

 Every 35 seconds, someone somewhere in the world is diagnosed with blood cancer.
 This video uses a medical approach to describe the changes in the body when blood cancer is diagnosed and explain what is meant by the term ‘blood cancer’.
 Since there are many different types of blood cancer, the term ‘blood cancer’ is a general description for various diseases of the blood-forming system.
 Watch our video and find out more.

 What is blood cancer?

-Blood cancer refers to defects which stop the normal blood cell processes of maturation and natural cell death.
-These dysfunctional blood cells are called cancer cells.
+Blood cancer refers to defects in the blood-forming system.
+These defects stop the normal process of maturation and natural cell death, leading to the formation of immature or dysfunctional blood cells.
+These blood cells, which can no longer carry out normal cell functions and no longer die a natural death, are known as cancer cells.
 They enter the bloodstream and multiply uncontrollably, crowding out the healthy cells.
-The blood can no longer fulfill its tasks, such as oxygen transportation and the defense against germs.
+This means the blood can no longer perform its tasks, such as oxygen transportation and defense against germs.

 Depending on the level of maturity of the blood cells in which these malignant changes take places, doctors distinguish between three main groups of blood cancer: leukemia, multiple myeloma and malignant lymphoma (cancer of the lymph nodes).